Discover the many dimensions of intelligence as you learn how to more effectively build student understanding in and beyond school.

 - Plan for trying and/or fully implementing course ideas in the classroom

-- Work on a project or curriculum unit
+- Work on a curriculum unit or learning experience

 - Reflect and share feedback with a coach and peers